y19818/web3.py/docs/web3.testing.rst

 .. py:class:: Testing

-The ``web3.testing`` object exposes methods to interact with non-standard RPC APIs that are only available under the python ``eth-testrpc`` package.
+The ``web3.testing`` object exposes methods to interact with non-standard RPC APIs that are only available under the python ``vns-testrpc`` package.

 Methods